 Two decades ago, Milken began urging pharmaceutical companies to devote more resources to cancer, a disease that kills more than two million people annually.
 Traditionally, these companies had little incentive to research cancer cures precisely because so many people die from the disease.
 Chronic diseases like diabetes, atherosclerosis and arthritis are much more lucrative because people often live with them for decades.
 But eventually, Big Pharma came around.
 In 1998, only one of the top 30 prescription drugs treated cancer; a decade later, that had increased to five.

 In 1995, Milken hosted the first Cancer Summit, an event that led to a 1998 March on Washington in support of increased funding of biomedical research.
 Over the five years following the March, Congress increased the resources of the National Institutes of Health from $14 billion per year to $27 billion.
 To date, that incremental increase represents approximately $210 billion in additional public funding above the 1998 baseline.
 The yield on that investment is accelerated scientific discovery that has saved, enhanced and extended millions of lives around the world.
 When funding increases slowed in 2003, Milken founded FasterCures, which works to remove bureaucratic and regulatory barriers to progress against all life-threatening diseases.
 Based in Washington, D.C., FasterCures evaluates the entire research process, identifies roadblocks, engages people and organizations, and proposes economic incentives and regulatory efficiencies to accelerate scientific discovery.
 Through Congressional testimony, conferences, reports and research, it is helping shape public policy on a broad range of health issues.Because federal budget pressures threaten continued life-saving investments, Milken has called for a renewed national commitment to biomedical research and public health.
 In 2012, FasterCures hosted A Celebration of Science in Washington to honor scientific achievement and draw attention to its profound human, social and economic benefits.
 Senior members of Congress, from both parties, joined more than 1,000 leaders in medical research, bioscience, patient advocacy, industry, philanthropy and public policy.
-In a Wall Street Journal op-ed article on the opening day of the conference, Milken cited "an important role for government in fostering basic science."
-In 2014, he reiterated this message in testimony before the Energy and Commerce Committee of the U.S. House of Representatives.
-That committee later approved the 21st Century Cures Act by a 51-0 bipartisan vote.
+In 2014, he testified before the Energy and Commerce Committee of the U.S. House of Representatives in support of the 21st Century Cures Act.

 Milken also founded the Prostate Cancer Foundation, whose competitive research grants to more than 1,600 programs at 200 research centers in 20 countries make it the world's largest philanthropic source of funds for prostate cancer research.
 Those grants have led to major breakthroughs.
 One example is seen in the work of Dr. James Allison.
 In the mid-1990s, with a combination of federal and private foundation grants, Dr. Allison – then a professor of immunology at UC Berkeley – had been studying the process by which cancer spreads by turning off the body's normal immune-system response.
 At a crucial point in his research, when an NIH grant had run out, his very promising research on a new antibody might have stopped.
 But Milken was convinced it was worth pursuing.
 An award from the Prostate Cancer Foundation kept it going long enough for him to demonstrate market potential to a commercial partner.
 After further development, Berkeley received an initial licensing payment of more than $87 million from Bristol-Myers Squibb for Allison's antibody.
 These funds were plowed back into further research.